GoogleChromeLabs/browser-tab-session-manager/README.md

 ## Installing and building BTSM

+The build scripts currently only work on Linux.

 [Node](https://nodejs.org/) v16 or v17 (with [NPM](https://www.npmjs.com/) v7 or
 v8, respectively) are used by BTSM for dependency management, and have to be available on the host operating system.
 The recommended way to install these